OWASP/www-project-developer-guide/draft/05-requirements/04-security-rat.md

 Logging in to the demonstration site, using the credentials from the [project page][srat], you are presented with defining a set of requirements or importing an existing set.
-Assuming that we want a new set of requirements, give the requirements artifact a name and then either select specific ASVS sections from the list:
+Assuming that we want a new set of requirements, give the requirements artifact a name and then either select specific ASVS sections/chapters from the list:

 * V1 - Architecture, Design and Threat Modeling
 * V2 - Authentication